Glowforge Photo Engrave

-If you're here, you are probably wondering how to get the best photo engrave out of your Glowforge 3D Laser Printer / Cutter.
-And you're in the right place, because, besides cutting jigsaw puzzles, engraving photos keeps my machine busy.
-(A glimpse into the crystal ball, my next project will be bringing to market 3D engraved and hand painted puzzles.)
+If you're here, you are probably wondering how to get the best photo to engrave out of your Glowforge 3D Laser Printer / Cutter.
+And you're in the right place because, besides cutting jigsaw puzzles, engraving photos keeps my machine busy.

 (PS.
 If you don't have a subscription to Photoshop yet, the plan to get is the Photographers Package, which includes Lightroom and Photoshop for $9.99/month - definitely the best deal!
 I'm an authorized Adobe affiliate, and this link will take you straight to that awesome plan.)